 Rent-to-own lease agreement

-A rent-to-own lease agreement in Alaska is a unique agreement that allows the tenant the option to purchase the property.
+A rent-to-own lease agreement in Alaska is a unique agreement that gives the tenant the option to purchase the property.
 However, it is a much more complicated rental agreement, as the terms and conditions of the purchasing process must be laid out in the original contract.
 The tenant is not obligated to purchase the property, but if they so decide, the two parties will convert the lease into a purchase agreement after a given amount of time.
-If the tenant does not choose to buy it, the contract will end like a standard Alaska lease agreement.
+If the tenant does not choose to buy it, the contract will end like a standard agreement.

 Room rental (roommate) agreement

 A room rental agreement is typically drawn up for tenants living in a shared space.
 This is common in houses or apartments with multiple bedrooms and stipulates how certain expenses will be shared.
 Besides listing the responsibilities for different bills, rent, and other economic conditions, it should also list specific living rules.
-For example, the agreement may detail the process for inviting guests, appropriate procedures for using common areas, and standard cleaning practices.

 Standard lease agreement

 A lease agreement in Alaska is a formal contract that stipulates all the conditions of a tenant taking temporary possession of a landlord’s property.
 This binding contract will detail all the related conditions and begin as soon as the tenant moves in, pays, and signs the agreement.
-The lease may not be changed during its adequate time, and steps are taken to prevent any last-minute changes which may negatively affect either party.
-The contract must detail the period of the tenant’s duration at the residence, and other conditions such as the rental amount, living conditions, and the possibility to end/renew the contract.
+The lease may not be changed during its adequate time, and steps are taken to prevent any last-minute changes that may negatively affect either party.
+The contract must detail the period of the tenant’s duration at the residence and other conditions, such as the rental amount, living conditions, and the possibility to end/renew the contract.
 For this reason, Alaskan courts are legally able to enforce this agreement if either party takes actions that do not comply with the signed contract.

 Sublease agreement